 Already have an AeromatiCo and experiencing an issue?

 We’ve got tips below to help you make the most of your composting experience!

 Frequently Asked Questions

 Just add water and your plant-based food waste.
 Some gardeners choose to add a catalyst or supplements when brewing compost tea.
-You could use unsulphered molasses or purchase a commercial catalyst in garden centers or online just before you want to use your compost tea.
+You could use unsulphered molasses or purchase a commercial catalyst in garden centers or online just before you want to use your liquid compost.
 However, this is not necessary.
 Other supplements that you may want to add to the liquid fertilizer include fish emulsion or powdered seaweed.

 If the power is out for a short time, the bin will be fine.
 When the power returns you may notice a slight odor.
 In the event that power will be disconnected for the unit for more than a few days, empty the bin.
 To do so, simply drain the liquid out using the spigot.
 There will still be liquid and waste in the bottom of the bin.
 Remove the lid and the pump.
 Tilt the barrel and empty via the top opening.

 The best part of the AeromatiCo is the ability to put it in close proximity to where you generate your food waste.
 It’s best in a covered area close to a water source and electrical outlet.
 It performs well in a garage, on a patio, back porch, or below an overhang somewhere just outside your home.
 For those living in a colder climates, you may even consider keeping it in a basement.
 The liquid composter works optimally in moderate weather.
 Avoid excessive exposure to direct sun that can increase the temperature of the water beyond the ability for the aerobic micro organisms to survive.

 For issues or questions regarding the warranty or life cycle of the AeromatiCo, please contact us directly.

 - Ensure the air pump is plugged in